MostAwesomeDude/construct/docs/index.rst

     <strong>Sticky</strong><br/>
     <br/>

-    <a class="reference external" href="https://github.com/construct/construct/releases">Version 2.9</a> was released in January 2018.
-It adds compiler feature (for better performance!), and other major upgrades.
-Documentation was overhauled (see Core API pages!).
+    <a class="reference external" href="https://github.com/construct/construct/releases">Version 2.10</a> was released in January 2020.
+It removes major neckpains (Embedded and EmbeddedSwitch).
 See Transition page.<br/>
     <br/>

     Happy to announce collaboration with <a class="reference external" href="http://kaitai.io/">Kaitai Struct</a>, a multi-platform binary parser. <br/>